Rock Radio Heaven (P-Q)

 Died: 1995

-Stations: WJDX-WZZQ Jackson, Miss., WNAT, WQNZ-FM Natchez, Miss.
+Stations: WJDX-WZZQ Jackson, Mississippi, WNAT, WQNZ-FM Natchez, Mississippi

 Born: 1956

 Notes: Pfieffer founded the Airwaves Journal and its accompanying discussion forum, Airwaves Online.
-Launched in 1991 when Pfieffer lived in Springfield, Mo., it was one of the first electronic bulletin boards devoted to radio.
+Launched in 1991 when Pfieffer lived in Springfield, Missouri, it was one of the first electronic bulletin boards devoted to radio.
 A true radio buff, Pfieffer would drive all over looking for broadcast towers and stations to aircheck.
-He was killed in a car accident near Stanton, Minn., aged 43.
+HIs Airwaves Radio Journal published 5,600 issues from 1991 to 1999.
+He was a well-known ham radio operator with the call-sign KCODXY.
+He was killed in a car accident near Stanton, Minnesota, aged 43.

 DEWEY PHILLIPS